conbrad/RedisProxy/README.md

 **Configuration**: Configurable options have defaults set and can be read/changed under the environment key in docker-compose.yml

+## Known Issues
+On first run sbt will try to resolve and download a dependency called `org.scala-sbt#compiler-bridge_2.12;1.1.7!compiler-bridge_2.12.jar`.
+On slow internet connections it can be a problem.
+To resolve, re-run the command and try to have a stable/fast internet connection :)

 ## HTTP Service
 By default runs on `localhost:9000` and includes a single route: `/:key` where `key` is the key you want to look up in redis.
 Stack is Play!
 Framework v2.6.